Trump may soon have to answer rape allegations under oath

 “I hung it in my closet,” she said.

 Carroll said she randomly crossed paths with Trump in the Bergdorf Goodman’s store in the mid-1990s.
 Carroll, who hosted a TV talk show at the time, said Trump recognized her.
 The two chatted, she said.
 Trump asked her to pick out a gift for an unidentified woman, and they eventually ended up in the lingerie department.
-After asking her to try on a body suit, Trump closed the door in a dressing room, pinned her against a wall, unzipped his pants and sexually assaulted her, according to the complaint.
+Carroll said Trump asked her to try on a body suit, which she refused to do, joking that he should try it on instead.
+Trump then grabbed her arm and maneuvered her into a dressing room, she said.
+He closed the door, pinned her against the wall and raped her, according to Carroll's complaint.

 Carroll said she told two friends about the alleged attack shortly after it happened, but did not report Trump to police, fearing retribution from the wealthy and well-connected businessman.
 Decades later, Carroll went public with her story in a June 2019 New York magazine article, adapted from a new book, “What Do We Need Men For?
 A Modest Proposal.”